pvcy/dbt-privacy/README.md

 data, they will be able to construct a rainbow table for this hash method unless `salt_expr` is also provided.

-For more information, see the docs generated in your project.
+For more information, see the [docs](https://pvcy.github.io/dbt-privacy/).

 Example Usage:
 ```